 The chain system on the mast was designed for safe, efficient and reliable transmission of lifting force from hydraulic cylinder to the forks, safe use of your truck with minimum down-time depends on the correct care and maintenance of the lift chains.
 Most complaints of unacceptable chain performance are a result of poor maintenance.
 Chains need periodic maintenance to give maximum service life.

-♠ Do not attempt to repair a worn chain.
-Replace worn or damaged chainswith a set (LH & RH).
+▲ Do not attempt to repair a worn chain.
+Replace worn or damaged chains.
 Do not piece chains together.

 11) LIFT CHAIN INSPECTION AND MEASUREMENT